GameNGen: Game Engine Replacement

 GameNGen was developed through two major processes: first, training an agent to play the game to collect data, and second, training the model using the collected data.

-To begin with, let’s look at how they trained the agent to collect data.
-A game resembles a simulation of a world where we constantly interact with its environment.
-This process of learning through interaction with the environment is similar to reinforcement learning.
-The key components involved in agent training can be represented by the following symbols:
+To begin with, let’s explore how they trained the agent to collect data.
+In this context, a game simulates a world where players interact with its environment.
+The agent learns through this interaction, following principles similar to reinforcement learning.
+The researchers defined key components for agent training using the following symbols:

-In DOOM, the dynamic memory is represented as S, the rendered result on the screen as O, the process of rendering O based on S as V, the user’s input as A, and the outcome based on user input as p.
-While typical reinforcement learning focuses on maximizing rewards to produce optimal gameplay, this research differs.
-The goal is to collect a wide range of examples through human-like gameplay.
+In DOOM, the researchers represented the dynamic memory as S, the screen’s rendered result as O, the process of rendering O based on S as V, the user’s input as A, and the resulting outcomes as p.
+Unlike traditional reinforcement learning, which aims to maximize rewards for optimal gameplay, this research focused on collecting a wide range of examples through human-like gameplay.

-To solve the Auto-regressive Drift issue that occurs during the generative training process, the researchers applied Noise Augmentation.
-Auto-regressive Drift refers to the gradual accumulation of errors over time, caused by differences between the training and inference phases.
-During training, the researchers force the model to predict the next frame using real-world information through a process called Teacher-forcing.
-However, during inference, the model uses its own outputs as input, and if noise or errors occur, the model fails to control them, causing the quality to degrade over time.
+To address Auto-regressive Drift, a common issue during generative training, the researchers implemented Noise Augmentation.
+Auto-regressive Drift occurs when errors gradually accumulate over time due to differences between training and inference phases.
+Specifically, during training, the researchers used a process called Teacher-forcing, which requires the model to predict the next frame using real-world data.
+However, during inference, the model relies on its own outputs as input.
+If errors or noise are introduced, they can cascade, ultimately leading to a decline in quality over time.

 Comparison of GameNGen Model Predictions vs. Actual Results